TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/ConfiguringTYPO3.rst

          .. container:: card-body

-            TYPO3 is well known for being extensive and easy to configure.
             The configuration overview gives an overview of the various configuration options available.
 It contains a description of the main system configuration options.